Yarok14Technologies/vlsi-rtl-ip-library/README.md

 # vlsi-rtl-ip-library
-ndustry-standard RTL IP blocks for front-end VLSI design.
+Industry-standard RTL IP blocks for front-end VLSI design.
 Includes synthesizable, reusable, parameterized modules with lint-clean coding (Verible/Spyglass).
 Fully testbench-validated using Icarus/Verilator and GTKWave.
 Built for Qualcomm, NVIDIA, Intel, AMD interview-level and production-grade design readiness.

 Nice — here are compact, synthesizable, production-quality Verilog RTL examples for each requested block.
 I kept them parameterized, synchronous, and commented so you can drop them into an ASIC/FPGA flow and adapt timing/FF style as needed.